springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 For both Markovian and non-Markovian methods it is possible for the transition rates to depend on individual or partnership properties.

-The continuous-time stochastic simulations have two different implementations: a Gillespie implementation [@gillespie1977exact; @doob1945markoff] and an Event-driven implementation.
-They have similar speed if the dynamics are Markovian (depending on the network and disease parameters either may be faster than the other), but the event-driven implementation can also handle non-Markovian dynamics.
-In earlier versions, the event-driven simulations were consistently faster than the Gillespie simulations, leading to the names `fast_SIR` and `fast_SIS`.
+The continuous-time stochastic simulations have two implementations: a Gillespie implementation [@gillespie1977exact; @doob1945markoff] and an Event-driven implementation.
+They have similar speed if the dynamics are Markovian (depending on network and disease parameters either may be faster than the other), but the event-driven implementations also handle non-Markovian dynamics.
+In earlier versions, the event-driven simulations were consistently faster, leading to the names `fast_SIR` and `fast_SIS`.
 The Gillespie simulations have been optimized using ideas from [@holme2014model] and [@cota2017optimized].

 The algorithms typically handle an SIR epidemic spreading on hundreds of thousands of individuals in well under a minute on a laptop.